 Veterans Teach Students A Lesson After They Vandalized A Flag

-The group of five boys — all seniors — at Heard County High School found a large American flag and used black spray paint to write “2K18 Seniors!” on that flag.
+The group of five boys — all seniors — at Heard County High School found a large American flag and used black spray paint to leave their mark on it.
 When students and staff showed up for school in the morning, they were shocked to see the desecrated flag.